Cammino di Oropa Canavesano

 The Serra Morenica of Ivrea is the protagonist of a STAGE in which we enter the territory of Biella and enter the main branch of the Cammino di Oropa.

-Leaving the historic center of Ivrea along Via Francigena to Lake Campagna, we skirt the beautiful Romanesque church of Santo Stefano di Sessano, set in a panoramic position near the village of Chiaverano.
+Leaving the historic center of Ivrea and following the Via Francigena as far as Lake Campagna, we skirt the beautiful Romanesque church of Santo Stefano di Sessano, set in a panoramic position near the village of Chiaverano.
 Continuing through the woods, you reach the summit of the Serra Morenica, near Roc Basariund, a spectacular erratic boulder, an ancient pagan place of worship.
 Arriving at the road to Andrate, we join the third STAGE Cammino della Serra, to reach Donato.
 After a challenging up and down, you reach the Sanctuary of Graglia, set in a spectacular location overlooking much of the Po Valley plain.

 STAGE 05

-15.1 km, 800 m elevation gain uphill.
-The route runs along the flank of Mombarone and descends on a steep mule track until it crosses the Elvo River, before climbing back up to the beautiful historic center of Sordevolo.
-From here you face a rather challenging up and down path, through woods to pastures from which there are beautiful views of the Po Valley, to Favaro and then take path D1, which climbs toward the final destination of the Cammino, the scenic Sanctuary of Oropa, set among the mountains in a small valley of the Biellese Alps.
+The trail runs along the side of Mombarone and descends on a steep mule track until it crosses the Elvo River, before climbing back up to the beautiful old town of Sordevolo.
+From here it takes a rather challenging up-and-down route, through woods to pastures from which there are beautiful views of the Po Valley, to Favaro and then along path D1, which climbs to the final destination of the Cammino, the scenic Sanctuary of Oropa, set among the mountains in a small valley of the Biellese Alps.

 Cammino di Oropa Canavesano

-With the free Cammini d’Italia app, you can plan and walk the Cammino di Oropa Canavesano safely, being able to plan the stages in detail and walk the route thanks to the built-in GPS technology that supports your orientation during your adventure.
+With Cammini d’Italia’s free app, you can plan and walk the Cammino di Oropa Canavesano in total safety, being able to plan the stages in detail and walk the route thanks to the integrated GPS technology that supports your orientation during your adventure.

 ⠀Inside the app you will find many other paths present in Italy.
 Thanks to the georeferenced tracks of many routes you will be able to study the itinerary that suits you best and also download the GPX tracks of the individual STAGEs offline.